z3r07h/Mr-R0B0T-s03-ARG/Sites/README.md

 Babycam site, Gif files found at end of hidden URL

 **CSAT-server-yakkqwhz**
-CSAT terminal screen - requires password to get into - username in show was zlon0101
+CSAT terminal screen - passoword iz z1on0101 - same as username in the show on the instructions.
+You can get more output but putting in 022350 (the PED instructions) afterwards

 **chinese-desktop-y8agrfx3**
 Chinese desktop - two image files *mask.png*, and *warty-final-ubuntukylin.jpg*